nicoverbruggen/ebook-fonts/README.md

 - [Literata](https://github.com/googlefonts/literata) (has become **Literata eBook**)

 The copyright disclaimers and such have not been modified, only some of the metrics and font family name information is different.

+## Where can I get the altered fonts?

+Go to [releases](https://github.com/nicoverbruggen/ebook-fonts/releases) and you can download a zip file per font family.